Christian Science practitioner: Christian Science teachers (C.S.B.)

 An authorized teacher is one who, having had primary class instruction and a minimum of three years' experience as a practitioner, has completed the normal course.
 Normal class instruction is held once every three years and is limited to 30 pupils.
 Primary class is held once a year by each teacher and is also limited to 30.
 According to the Manual, those who complete the normal class receive the certificate "C.S.B."
 Tuition for both classes is fixed by the Manual at $100.

 Primary class instruction is held all over the world, wherever authorized teachers of Christian Science live or decide to teach; the normal class is held by the Christian Science Board of Education in Boston, Massachusetts.
 The Board selects a teacher, who usually teaches the normal class just once in a lifetime, and is not identified until several weeks after the class has ended.

-Numbers in the United States
+In the United States

 In the United States, Christian Science practitioners are legally defined as health care providers.
+Despite the non-medical nature of their practice, Christian Science practitioners were aggressively prosecuted in the late 19th century by newly established state medical societies across the United States.
+Most state courts dismissed these actions because the courts ruled that they did not practice medicine.